opvious/sdk.ts/packages/cli/README.md

       - {key: [s3], value: 1}
 ```

+Note that solves are subject to size and time limits which depend on your
+account's tier.
+For large problems, consider also using `queue` instead of `run`
+to benefit from longer timeouts.
+This command will queue an asynchronous solve
+attempt which will run as soon as capacity is available.

 ### Managing API tokens

-The CLI allows you to list, create, and revoke your API tokens.
+You can list, create, and revoke your API tokens using the `account`
+subcommands:

 ```sh
 opvious account authorizations # List all tokens opvious account generate-authorization # Create a new API token opvious account revoke-authorization # Revoke an existing API token
 ```

 ### Managing formulations